JasonTang99/2armedbandits/_drafts/2019-08-13-Reinforcement-Learning.md

 3. Intelligence: RL has the potential to attain superhuman capabilities.
 Supervised machine learning generally uses data collected from humans and emulates that behaviour.
 Whereas reinforcement learning performs the tasks itself and can, in some cases, outperform the top humans.
 Because of this, some see RL as the most likely path to achieving Artificial General Intelligence (a machine as capable as a human in every aspect).

 ## $k$-armed Bandits

-No this is not about mutant highwaymen, this about slot machines and choices.
-Consider a slot machine (often refered to as a 1-armed Bandit), but in this case, it has $k$ levers to pull, each leading to a play on the machine with different, independent odds of winning.
+No this is not about mutant highway robbers, this about slot machines and choices.
+Consider a slot machine (often referred to as a 1-armed Bandit), but in this case, it has $k$ levers to pull, each leading to a play on the machine with different, independent odds of winning.
 In order to maximize one's winnings over repeated plays, one would seek out the highest performing levers and keep pulling them.

 {% include image.html url="/assets/photos/bandits.PNG" description="The above figure details a 10-armed version of the $k$-armed bandit problem.
 Each lever has an associated reward sampling distribution, where some levers are more likely to have higher rewards." %}